ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 7. Whilst creating this docker image we also create the docker-compose.yml file which we will upload to our AWS S3 bucket, named: **"ghelamco-rpi-releases"**.
 8. as the last step we use the "greengrass create-deployment" cli command to alert our RPI of the new job to execute, which is downloading the docker-image, docker-compose.yml file and spin up our container!

 In our docker-compose.yml we define how this container should be ran on the device.
 We run it privileged to access our RPI-GPIO pins via wiringPi, we mount our H2 database and our AWS Credentials, which are located on the filesystem of the RPI.

 This whole pipeline makes sure that whenever we commit to the master branch, that tests are being run, a JAR file gets build, config files get securely fetched, libraries get added, a docker image is being build, we notify the RPI of the new job and execute it.

 Executing the job means, killing the old docker image and running the new one, which is our complete cycle.

 ## Frontend Webapp

 ### Introduction
 To get some data about our Events on our webapp, I needed a way to connect to our H2 database on the RPI.
 Since we didn't want to expose any REST endpoints on our spring app we had to find another way to get the data.

 #### AWS DynamoDb
 To get an exact copy of our H2 database, I made a syncing tool on our RPI-backend which updates a remote DynamoDb.
 [AWS Dynamo](https://aws.amazon.com/dynamodb/) is a key-value, document and NoSQL database, that delivers single-digit millisecond performance at any scale.
 When our RPI scrapes the website of KAA Gent, it looks at all the game events, checks if any data has changed and updates the dynamo table with the most recent info from the website.
 This ensures that our RPI H2 database acts as the single source of thruth and the dynamo table as an exact copy, as long as the RPI remains connected to the internet.

 #### Hosting our webapp
 If we make a webapp, then we need some kind of hosting service.
 In our case we used [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) again for our storage, for a domain name and DNS routing we used [AWS Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html) to access our app from: [ghelamco-alert.ordina-jworks.io](https://ghelamco-alert.ordina-jworks.io).
 Meanwhile we also used [AWS Cloudfront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) to speed up our content delivery to anywhere in the world.
 CloudFront delivers our content through a worldwide network of data centers called edge locations.
 When a user requests content that we're serving with CloudFront, the user is routed to the edge location that provides the lowest latency.

 ### Angular as frontend framework
-Any framework would've worked to accomplish what we were trying to do, which is a simple webapp to communicate with our RPI.
+Any framework would've worked to accomplish what I was trying to do, which is create a simple webapp to communicate with our RPI.
 I opted for Angular, since I had already played around with it before.

 #### AWS Amplify
 The open-source Amplify Framework provides:
 - Amplify CLI - Configure all the services needed to power your backend through a simple command line interface.
 - Amplify Libraries - Use case-centric client libraries to integrate your app code with a backend using declarative interfaces.
 - Amplify UI Components - UI libraries for React, React Native, Angular, Ionic and Vue.

 For our project we only used the libraries and UI components from Amplify for our Webapp.
-The backend we needed is powered by the Serverless framework, on which we'll elaborate a bit further down the blogpost.
+The backend we needed is powered by the Serverless framework, on which we'll expand a bit later down the blogpost.

 ##### AWS Cognito
 For the actual signing-in, signing-up and Access control we used [AWS Cognito](https://aws.amazon.com/cognito/), which provides us a complete service for Authentication & Authorization.

-A few of the benefits of using this AWS service :
+A few of the benefits of using this AWS service:
 - Secure and scalable user directory, it can easily scale up to hundreds of millions of users
 - Amazon Cognito provides us solutions to control access to backend resources from our app.
 You can define roles and map users to different roles so your app can access only the resources that are authorized for each user.
 - Easy integration with our app